JuniorBecari10/dotfiles/README.md

 The dotfiles that I use in my personal Linux PC, along with some scripts to install them. <br />
 The configurations in this repository are highly opinionated for my personal use, and may not fit the best for your needs.

-You are free to edit the files yourself to fit better your needs.
+You are free to edit the files yourself to better fit your needs.

+The scripts this repository has can replicate exactly my personal Arch Linux installation and configuration on any PC that runs Arch Linux.

+This means that the Arch Linux installation _itself_ is also installed through scripts;
+they use the same commands used when performing a manual installation (without `archinstall`).

+The Arch Linux installation itself is very minimal, installing roughly 190 packages, with no Window Manager or Display Manager. <br />
+When the WM and the programs are installed, the number of packages goes up to roughly 580.

 ## Specification

 - **Distro**: Arch Linux
-- **WM**: i3
+- **Window Manager**: i3
 - **Bar**: i3blocks with custom blocks
 - **Lock Screen**: i3lock
 - **Display Manager**: LightDM GTK Greeter